 How to master clean eating family meals?

 Go for a lovely, colorful, hearty salad.
 The kind of salad with lovely greens at the bottom.
-Followed by various chopped veggies like beetroot, sweetcorn, peppers or any other.
-Covered with some more “meaty” ingredients, whether it be cheese, chicken, sweet potato or avocados.
+Topped up with various chopped veggies like beetroot, sweetcorn, peppers or any other.
+Covered with some more “meaty” ingredients, whether it be cheese, chicken, roasted sweet potatoes, or avocados.

 Feel free to add some seasonal fruits for a zing.
 I like grapes and apples, for their sweetness and their crunchiness, respectively.
 But when I get the chance, mangoes and papayas also find their way in.
 Or pomegranate, for the color.

 Keep it simple.
 Forget about pastries and fancy fare.
-A meat, fish or another source of protein, some vegetables, and a starch.
-Can be all cooked together if your oven is big enough: think cottage or shepherd’s pie, stuffed eggplants, chili con carne etc.
+A piece of meat, fish or another source of protein, some vegetables, and a starch.
+Can be all cooked together if your oven is big enough: think cottage or shepherd’s pie, sheet pan, stuffed eggplants, chili con carne etc.

 Or cooked separately.
 A roast is a good option as the side dishes are versatile and let you be as clean as you want.
 For the starch, forgo bread and offer roast potatoes, rice or any other whole grain.
 I tend to roast sweet potatoes with onions, quartered, and carrots.
 Drizzled with olive oil and sprinkled with rosemary.
 It hits the spot with the kids, who like the sweetness of it, and with the grown-ups, who like the traditional feel of roasted vegetables.